sparkflows/sparkflows-docs/docs/user-guide/connectors/cassandra.rst

 Fire Insights has a processor that allows you to connect with Cassandra.
 Apache Cassandra is a distributed NoSQL database designed for handling large amounts of data.

 Before creating a workflow using the Read and Save Cassandra nodes, you must first set up a connection to the Cassandra database in Fire Insights.
-To learn how to create this connection, click on  :ref:`Create Cassandra Connection<Cassandra Connection>`
+To learn how to create this connection, click on  :ref:`Create Cassandra Connection<Cassandra Connection>`.

 This document will cover the following key aspects: